Mahjong: Shuffling tiles

 All tiles are placed face down on the table and are shuffled.
-By convention all players should participate in shuffling using both hands moving the pieces around the table rigorously and loudly for a lengthy period.
-Tiles may get flipped up during this process and players should flip them facing down as soon as possible to avoid identifying the location of the revealed tiles.
+By convention, all players should participate in shuffling using both hands, moving the pieces around the table rigorously and loudly for a lengthy period.
+Tiles may get flipped up during this process, and players should flip them facing down as soon as possible to avoid identifying the location of any revealed tiles.